|Warm Up Time||~15-30 sec|

 The vaporization chamber is located on the bottom of the device, and it has a special patent on the closing door of the chamber that very much resembles a pearl, which also heats up—adding to a more even distribution of heat.

-The IQ is a conduction vaporizer, which means it heats up the material that is in direct contact to the heating surface, and this is where the “pearl” comes into play.
+The IQ is a conduction vaporizer, which means it heats up the material that is in direct contact with the heating surface, and this is where the “pearl” comes into play.

 Also make sure to grind the pot fine, as this will help the IQ to vaporize it more efficiently.